WSU Directory Information and Privacy

 Currently enrolled students may withhold disclosure of “directory information” (on an all or none basis) to non-institutional persons or organizations.
 Students have an option to protect their privacy and not have such information released by completing a written request.

-The form for requesting the withholding of directory information is available from the Office of the Registrar, 102 Jardine Hall, or call (316) 978-3090 to have one mailed or faxed.
+The form to prevent the release of directory information is available from the Office of the Registrar, 102 Jardine Hall, or call (316) 978-3090 to have one mailed or faxed.
 The completed form is returned to the Registrar’s Office with a readable copy of one of the student’s government issued photo IDs, such as a driver’s license.
 The form is processed by the business day after it is received.

 Withholding directory information applies to ALL the items above and excludes the